 Fnac is a unique brand that has spent decades spreading culture.
 With impertinence and optimism, it carries a free, curious, unique, and confident voice.
 This is exactly what its sound identity tells us.

 Surprising and delightful.
-This sound identity blends urban and organic textures to express Fnac’s unique style.
+This sonic identity blends urban and organic textures, perfectly capturing Fnac’s unique style.

-The brand name “Fnac” is whispered, then chanted, to become almost militant in its signature sound.
+At the heart of it all, the brand name “Fnac” is first whispered, then chanted, until it becomes almost militant in its signature sound—a bold and unforgettable expression of its identity.

 The new unified sound identity now enables FNAC to ensure a consistent and coherent experience across all its touchpoints, including in-store, online, and on telephone and radio.